 If there is more than one notificationURI specified, the Hosting CSE shall return the response primitive with a Response Status Code indicating a "BAD_REQUEST" error.

-If any resource-specific attributes of the <subscription> resource other than eventNotificationCriteria or notificationURI are specified the Hosting CSE shall return the primitive with a Response Status Code indicating a "BAD_REQUEST" error.
+If any resource-specific attributes of the <subscription> resource other than eventNotificationCriteria, notificationContentType or notificationURI are specified the Hosting CSE shall return the primitive with a Response Status Code indicating a "BAD_REQUEST" error.

 If any condition tag of the eventNotificationCriteria attribute other than attribute condition tag is specified, the Hosting CSE shall return the response primitive with a Response Status Code indicating a "BAD_REQUEST" error.